ChipaKraken/RelVisJs/README.md

 # RelVisJs
-JavaScript Relation Visualizer
-## Discontinued
-https://github.com/jacomyal/sigma.js here is better solution
+JavaScript Add-on for https://github.com/jacomyal/sigma.js that lets use it like Graphviz